top of page

 David received his B.A. from the University of Alabama in 1988.
 He is a Senior Attorney with the California Public Employees’ Retirement System (CalPERS) and resides in Sacramento, CA with his husband Steve Palmer, who is also a UA alum.
 While at UA, David served as a President of Gay/Lesbian Support Services, now known as the Queer Student Association.
 He is one of the founders of the Elliott Jackson Jones Memorial Scholarship for LGBT Activism and considers it one of his proudest accomplishments.

-Alex Camardelle – Career & Networking Chair
+Amy Hurd – Career & Networking Chair

 Eli Strong – Nominations Chair